Breaking a Lease in Miami, Florida – Know the Laws

 Unjustified Grounds to Break a Lease Early in Florida

-The reasons listed below, generally, do not provide enough justification to release tenants from the leasing agreement, and as a result, do not provide any legal protection against penalties:
+The reasons listed below, generally, do not provide enough justification for tenants to break a lease agreement, and as a result, do not provide any legal protection against penalties:

 • The tenant purchasing a house